IBM/charts/repo/ibm-helm/ibm-devops-prod.md

 ```
 * When the ingress domain is accessible to untrusted parties, `signup` must be set to `false`.
 * The password seed is used to generate default passwords and should be stored securely.
 Its required again to restore from a backup.
+* Only use `values-dedicated-nodes.yaml` if you have labeled and tainted specific nodes or pools to run test assets.

 * The rwxStorageClass is cloud provider dependent, the value provided is only an example.

+### Troubleshooting
+If in doubt run `oc get pods -A` to see what is not running followed by `oc describe pod` for more detail.

+If pods are `Pending` and `describe` gives no clues, check you're not waiting on storage: `oc get pvc -n $NAMESPACE`

 ### Configuration